|

 construction lines

-at the lay of the crop in a crop circle you will sometimes find pathways
+If you take a closer look at the lay of the crop in a crop circle you will sometimes find pathways of crop under the general lay.

-and it often looks as if these pathways represent the general outlay of
+These pathways are on average a foot wide and it often looks as if these pathways represent the general outlay of the formation.

-lines have for obvious reasons a very bad reputation.
+They look like 'construction lines' and these construction lines have for obvious reasons a very bad reputation.
 A lot of people

 think that these lines are the ultimate proof of human activity.
-But it is
+But it is not that simple.

-lines found in formations can turn out to be of unexpected value. |
+I will show in this section that construction lines found in formations can turn out to be of unexpected value.

 |